shorepine/tulipcc/docs/tulip_api.md

 # This is used in the Game() class to keep the REPL around after running a game, and the editor
 tulip.tfb_save()
 tulip.tfb_restore()

+# You can copy what the TFB prints to your local terminal or ESP monitor for debugging
+tulip.tfb_log() # toggles copying TFB to local stderr
 ```